2005 Vuelta a España

-These are the results for the 2005 edition of the Vuelta a España cycling race.
+The 2005 Vuelta a España was a three-week cycling race that took place in Spain and Andorra between 27 August and 18 September.
+It was the 60th edition of the Vuelta a España and the third and final grand tour of the 2005 men's road cycling season.

 Roberto Heras was the original champion but the win was awarded to Russian Denis Menchov after Heras tested positive in a doping test.
 Heras made an appeal through the Spanish courts, which ruled in his favour in June 2011 and this decision was upheld in the Spanish supreme court in December 2012; the Spanish cycling federation was not yet sure how to act, but said that the most likely result is that Heras will be reinstated.

 The points classification was won by Alessandro Petacchi from Italy, the mountains classification was won by Joaquim Rodríguez from Spain and the combination classification was won by Denis Menchov. was the winner of the team ranking.

 Teams and riders

 In addition to the 20 ProTour teams, and Relax Fuenlabrada were given wildcard entries.